 In the third chapter, I analyze the distortionary effect of time inconsistent preferences on the investment behavior of poor entrepreneurs.
 The specific form of time inconsistency that I consider is the quasi-hyperbolic discounting structure.
-I develop a model in which an entrepreneur is characterized by her degree of present bias i.e. her quasi-hyperbolic discount factor and chooses to execute a lumpy investment decision by borrowing from a non-profit Micro Finance Institution (MFI).
-Using the model I show that if the entrepreneur is sufficiently patient, she optimally borrows and invests.
-However, if she is impatient, she is seen to undergo preference reversals and uses the microcredit for consumption rather than investment.
-A sophisticated entrepreneur recognizes this lack of self-control beforehand and over-borrows ex-ante to discipline her future investment behavior.
-I then characterize the profit-maximizing credit contract that is offered to a naive entrepreneur by a for-profit MFI and determine whether it disciplines her investment incentives.
-I finally determine the welfare consequences of these credit contracts for the entrepreneur relative to financial autarky.
+I develop a model in which an entrepreneur is characterized by her degree of present bias i.e. her quasi-hyperbolic discount factor and chooses to execute a lumpy investment decision by borrowing from a Micro Finance Institution (MFI).
+Using the model I show that if the entrepreneur is sufficiently patient and if her project generates high returns, she optimally borrows and invests.
+However, if she is impatient and her project returns are modest then she is seen to undergo preference reversals and uses the microcredit for consumption rather than investment.
+Given this sub-optimal behavior, a non-profit MFI can prompt the impatient borrower to invest by allowing her to overborrow and offering her a larger loan size.
+This analysis suggests that larger, more flexible loan sizes can increase the take-up rate of micro-credit and build commitment for sophisticated, poor entrepreneurs.